morhendos/casino-liga/ANALYTICS-IMPROVEMENTS.md

    - Implemented user-friendly error messages
    - Added retry functionality with a button for easy recovery

+## Progress Bar Improvements

+To fix the issue where progress bars were not visually distinguishable:

+1. **Enhanced Progress component**:
+   - Changed background color to have better contrast with the indicator
+   - Added variant support (default, success, info) for different contexts
+   - Used explicit slate colors for better visibility in both light and dark modes
+2. **Applied in components**:
+   - Updated LeagueStatsDashboard with new Progress variants
+   - Improved PlayerPerformanceCard with better contrasting Progress bars
+   - Maintained consistent color scheme across the application
+   - Added conditional styling based on data values (e.g., success variant when above average)

 ## Future Improvements

 Areas for further enhancement: